About the opportunity

 You will need to be flexible, patient and realistic with a sense of humour.
 You may experience challenging behaviour at times and need to be able to deal with this, knowing not to take it personally.
 You must be open-minded and remain non-judgemental at all times.

 If you are interested in helping young people who may not have the support they need at a key time in their lives, please get in touch.

 Full training will be given but you must have the ability to establish an effective rapport with young people who may be withdrawn, obstructive or frightened in an environment or situation that causes them acute anxiety.
-You will need to remain calm and focused at all times.
+You will need to remain calm and focussed at all times.

 Volunteers from all age groups are welcomed, however the minimum age for this role is 18.

 Disabled access is available at the main custody centre so this role could be suitable for someone with mobility issues.